EFT Core Skills

 Pricing, Payment, and Location

-We will meet in a private residence in Bozeman, or online, depending on the COVID situation this fall.
-Training cost includes printed materials, snacks, and beverages, if we are meeting in person.
-On completion of each weekend, 12 CEU’s are awarded to mental health professionals.
+We will meet in a TBD location in Missoula.
+Training cost includes printed materials.
+On completion of each three-day weekend, 24 CEU’s are awarded to mental health professionals.
 Your registration will be confirmed when payment is received.
 Pay by credit card or PayPal below.

 All times are 10 am-5 pm, including an approximately hour-long lunch break.